Interview with Andrew Mayfield, CEO of UX Research Firm Optimal Workshop

 This is one in the continuing series of interviews with UX and Usability thought-leaders.
-This interview series focuses on bringing you up close and personal to those individuals in our industry who are responsible for moving user experience, usability and design in a new and exciting direction.
+This series focuses on bringing you up close and personal to individuals in our industry who are responsible for moving user experience, usability and design in a new and exciting direction.

 Q1.
 What’s your background?
 Where did you go to school, what subjects interested you?